 Join in and invest in the future!
 We're pleased to introduce Kennedy Catholic's Young Alumni Society.
 Any Lancer alum from the past ten years is eligible to join.
 If you've graduated prior to these years, we would love to stay connected through our yearly events and Alumni Class Pages.

-Membership includes special access and discounts to Kennedy Catholic events, including our new annual alumni appreciation event, and the Homecoming game.
+Membership includes special access and discounts to Kennedy Catholic events.
 You'll have the chance to mentor current students and share your own journey by participating as a social media ambassador or volunteering for our Brown Bag Lunch Series.

 - Fr.
 Evoy Scholarship Banquet